 Orchestra Board (2009-2012)

 »I never imagined I’d some day be playing with the Berliner Philharmoniker.
 I only auditioned because I didn’t want to pass up this unique opportunity and later regret not having at least given it a try.
 This orchestra means a great deal to me: not only collaborating with the conductor in the preparation and performance of a piece but also the special role of the principal horn.
 He is, on the one hand, a sort of intermediary between the instrumental sections, on the other hand, for example in Mahler and Bruckner symphonies, a great soloist.«

 Originally Stefan Dohr learned to play the viola.
 One day he was given a hunting horn, and, after hearing a concert by the famous horn player Hermann Baumann, he came to the conclusion: »That horn sounds better than my viola!« After studying in Essen and Cologne he became principal horn of the Frankfurt Opera and Museum Orchestra, and engagements followed with the Bayreuth Festival Orchestra, the Orchestre Philharmonique de Nice and the Deutsches Symphonie-Orchester of Berlin before, in 1993, he finally became a member of the Berliner Philharmoniker.
-As a soloist he has collaborated with such conductors as Daniel Barenboim, Bernard Haitink, Christian Thielemann, Ingo Metzmacher and Claudio Abbado.
+As a soloist he has collaborated with such conductors as Daniel Barenboim, Bernard Haitink, Claudio Abbado and Sir Simon Rattle.